1st October 2020. Having beaten Klaksvíkar Ítróttarfelag of the Faroe Islands 3-1, Dundalk qualified for the Europa League Group Stages.

 ‘Between now and the last day of the season they play seven matches in twenty days.
 Rotation will be important in this time, but they can’t afford to keep making ten changes as they did after the Europa win.’ warns Rogers.

-- Rising Nations: The Awakening of Italy
+- Rising Nations: The birth of North Macedonia

 The Italian Job